Halzat113/Vytrack-Front-End-Automation/README.md

 ## Usage
 The project is only for front-end functional testing.
-The test can be utilised independently of the others using maven profiles.
+The test can be utilized independently of the others using maven profiles.

 To run the test , navigate to ``Vytrack`` directory and simply run ``mvn clean verify``